eslick/handlebars-clj/README.md

 simplify generating script bodies.
 The function body accepts a variable name to lookup in the current context (use resolve-var

-## Notes
+## Notes and ToDo

 This was a quick and dirty version, so there are a few small oddities.

 - No support for an {{else}} clause for %if forms
-- No support for triple-slash unescaping
+- No support for triple-slash unescaped string injection
 - No integration or support for compile-time optimizations

+It should be reasonably easy to extend this model to support other templating models with similar semantics but different syntax.
+I'm sure there are opportunities to simplify both implementation and interface; file tickets or pull requests on github as you see fit.